Solar Panel Cell Types Explained: Mono, PERC, TOPCon, and N-Type

 Which technology is right for your roof

-For most UK homes in 2026, TOPCon is the default sensible choice — better degradation, better low-light performance, and the price premium over PERC has narrowed to around 5–10%.
+For most UK homes in 2026, TOPCon is the default sensible choice — better degradation, better low-light performance, and the price premium over PERC has narrowed to around 5–15% source.
 PERC remains a good option if budget is tight and roof space is not constrained.
 HJT is worth a look for difficult orientations or very space-limited roofs where every watt matters.

 To understand how efficiency figures compare between these technologies, see our explainer on solar panel efficiency.
 To see how these different cell types are reflected in the panels currently available, browse solar panels on SmartSolarHomes.